YoussefRamy-12/CodeAlpha_Titanic-Classification/README.md

 # CodeAlpha_Titanic-Classification
-system which tells whether the person will be save from sinking.
+system which tells whether the person will be saved from sinking. used four classifiers:
+1- logistic regression
+2- SVM
+3- decision tree
+4- random forests
+the dataset was split into 80:20 ratio (train:test) the decision tree has the highest accuracy with 81.